thundercat71/Automatic1111-Fooocus-Styles/README.md

 # Automatic1111-Fooocus-Styles
-Styles to reproduce the output of Fooocus in Automatic1111 Web-Ui
+Ovet 180 styles to reproduce the output of Fooocus in Automatic1111 Web-Ui

 IMPORTANT: before using back up the file styles.csv in your "stable-diffusion-webui" install folder.